-- 1.16 Beyond the boundary of the site, there shall be no dust caused by discharges from the site, which in the opinion of an enforcement officer, is noxious, offensive or objectionable. - 1.17 All processes on site shall be operated in accordance with the Construction Management Plan as required by Condition 1.7 of this consent. - 1.18 The Consent Holder shall ensure that dust management during excavation works generally complies with the Good Practice Guide for Assessing and Managing the Environmental Effects of Dust Emissions, MfE (2001).
+- 1.11A Beyond the boundary of the site, there shall be no dust caused by discharges from the site, which in the opinion of an enforcement officer, is noxious, offensive or objectionable. - 1.12 All processes on site shall be operated in accordance with the Construction Management Plan with as required by Condition 1.7 of this consent. - 1.12A The Consent Holder shall ensure that dust management during excavation works generally complies with the Good Practice Guide for Assessing and Managing the Environmental Effects of Dust Emissions, MfE (2001). - 1.13 Beyond the boundary of the site, there shall be no dust caused by discharges from the site, which in the opinion of an enforcement officer, is noxious, offensive or objectionable.